Month: February 2021

 -

-We can compare two things or actions which have the same quality with as adjective/adverb as.
-As Adjective As (Comparison as as) We usually compare two things which have the same quality with as…as.
+Talking about comparison using as, we can only compare two things or actions that have the same quality with as adjective/adverb as.
+1. As Adjective As (Comparison Using as) We usually compare two things which have the same quality with as…as.
 Let’s see the following examples.
 My daughter is as beautiful as my wife.
-My son is as fat as my wife.
-My brother is not as tall as my…
+My son is as fat as my…

 -